-- (a) Illness, injury or quarantine of the employee; - (b) Diagnosis, care, or treatment of an existing health condition of, or preventative care for an employee or an employee's immediate family member; - For the purpose of this Section, "immediate family" means the spouse, registered domestic partner, child, parent, sibling, grandparent, grandchild, or great grandchild of the employee; or the child, parent, sibling, grandparent, grandchild, or great grandchild of the employee's spouse or registered domestic partner. - (c) Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
-Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted. - (d) An amount sufficient which, when added to an employee's disability indemnity benefits under Workers' Compensation, will result in a payment to the employee not more than the employee's regular salary. - (e) An amount sufficient which, when added to an employee's benefits under State Disability Insurance or Paid Family Leave (if applicable), will result in a payment to the employee not more than the employee's regular salary. - (f) Regular full-time employees who have sick leave accruals can use up to forty (40) hours of such sick leave time to care for a new or adopted child. - (g) Part-time and temporary employees who accrue sick leave pursuant to the Healthy Workplaces, Healthy Families Act of 2014, may use up to six (6) days, or forty-eight (48) hours, of accrued sick leave, per fiscal year.
-Accrued sick leave must be used in fifteen (15) minute increments, up to the maximum amount. - (h) Sick leave may also be authorized for reasons covered by Labor Code section 246.5.
+- (a) Illness, injury or quarantine of the employee; - (b) Diagnosis, care, or treatment of an existing health condition of, or preventative care for an employee or an employee's immediate family member; - For the purpose of this Section, "immediate family" means the spouse, registered domestic partner, child, parent, sibling, grandparent, grandchild, or great grandchild of the employee; or the child, parent, sibling, grandparent, grandchild, or great-grandchild of the employee's spouse or registered domestic partner. - (c) Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
+Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted. - (d) An amount sufficient which, when added to an employee's disability indemnity benefits under Workers' Compensation, will result in a payment to the employee not more than the employee's regular salary.

-(i) San Joaquin County will comply with Labor Code section 233 ("Kin Care"), maintaining all rights and provisions that are permitted by Labor Code section 233.
+- (e) An amount sufficient which, when added to an employee's benefits under State Disability Insurance or Paid Family Leave (if applicable), will result in a payment to the employee not more than the employee's regular salary. - (f) Regular full-time employees and part-time employees who are eligible for benefits (as defined in Section 7), and who have sick leave accruals can use up to forty (40) hours of such sick leave time to care for a new or adopted child. - (g) Part-time and temporary employees who are not eligible for benefits (as defined in Section 7), and who accrue sick leave pursuant to the Healthy Workplaces, Healthy Families Act of 2014, may use up to six (6) days, or forty-eight (48) hours, of accrued sick leave, per fiscal year.
+Accrued sick leave must be used in fifteen (15) minute increments up to the maximum amount. - (h) Sick leave may also be authorized for reasons covered by Labor Code section 246.5. - (i) San Joaquin County will comply with Labor Code section 233 ("Kin Care"), maintaining all rights and provisions that are permitted by Labor Code section 233.